Hrimhari: Fighting Hela

 Years later, the death goddess Hela attempts to take over Asgard.
 Part of her plan to conquer Asgard and kill a then-helpless Odin, using wolves as her scouts and spies.
 Hrimhari battles Hela's armies for his people's freedom, but he is eventually captured.
 The New Mutants discover Hela's plan through the link Danielle Moonstar has with the Valkyrior and rescue Hrimhari.
 Hrimhari travels to get help from Tiwaz, who in turn sends him to free the Warriors Three from the Hive Trolls.
 Hrimhari recruits the troll queen Ula, who is initially reluctant but agrees to work with him after being convinced that Hela is the true enemy.

 Back with Wolfsbane

-Hrimhari is killed during the events of Ragnarök, but is later resurrected and gains the ability to assume a human form.
-Hrimhari informs Wolfsbane that the Frost Giants had recently slain his pack to wear their skins.
-Hrimhari resumes his relationship with Rahne, with the two battling and killing Frost Giants together.
+Hrimhari reunites with Wolfsbane, with the two battling and killing Frost Giants together.
 Wolfsbane becomes pregnant with a son, Tier, but is told that she will not survive childbirth due to Tier's immense power.
-Hrimhari sacrifices his soul to resurrect Elixir, who augments Wolfsbane's body so she can survive childbirth.
-As he grows up, Tier is adopted by Werewolf by Night and later killed by Strong Guy during a battle with the Lords of Hell, who seek to harness his magic.
-Due to dying without leaving a body behind, Tier is unable to be resurrected by the Five, who believe that he may still be alive.
+Hrimhari sacrifices his soul to heal Elixir, who augments Wolfsbane's body so she can survive childbirth.
+As he grows up, Tier is adopted by Werewolf by Night.
+He is later killed by Strong Guy during a battle with the Lords of Hell, who seek to harness his magic.

-Hrimhari returns in The War of the Realms event, where he and Tier make a deal with the Enchantress that allows them to leave the underworld, but prevents them from interfering in the Dark Council's schemes.
+Hrimhari returns in The War of the Realms storyline, where he and Tier make a deal with the Enchantress that allows them to leave the underworld, but prevents them from interfering in the Dark Council's schemes.
 The deal is broken when Wolfsbane attacks Sabretooth, forcing Hrimhari and Tier to return to Hel.

-Other versions

-Hrimhari appears in the What If issue "What If the X-Men Stayed in Asgard?".
-He and Wolfsbane have three children, who are respectively a full human, full wolf, and hybrid.